She Is Not My Girlfriend

 - Kagome also has several He is not my Boyfriend moments including one where her friends ask her about her boyfriend and she replies that they are not together and were thrown together by a cruel twist of fate.
 This confuses them greatly as they were referring to Houjo.

 - The standard response for Naru concerning Keitaro in Love Hina, only she goes further by rattling off his bad qualities defensively.
 She even does this once by reflex after they're engaged.

 - In Jin, when Ryoma suggests that there's something between Jin and Saki, the doctor freaks out and claims vehemently that it's nothing.
 He's mostly concerned with the fact that he's 36 and she's 16.

 - Most of the romantic comedy in .hack//Legend of the Twilight revolves around Shugo's and Rena's attraction to each other — and their efforts to deny it — in the first half of the series (they stop being embarrassed about in the second half).

-- The simultaneous version appears in Neon Genesis Evangelion.
+- Neon Genesis Evangelion: The simultaneous version.
 Asuka starts chewing out Shinji for not bringing their lunches, while he tries to get his side in.
 Toji tosses off a remark that they're arguing Like an Old Married Couple.
 Cue double Luminescent Blush (they HAD kissed not many days earlier), then simultaneous denial in perfect stereo.
-Sadly, this being Evangelion, it doesn't go anywhere.

 - A similar version is executed in RahXephon with Ayato and Meg, the Shinji-Asuka equivalents of the show, down to the simultaneous blushing shout.
 In this case however, their statement is true: Meg does have a crush on Ayato but he's interested in Haruka.